michaelcourcy/k10-automatic-dr/readme.md

 ## Create a dr.yaml file to store necessary informations for restoring the catalog

-This file should be kept in a vault as it allow to restore all the applications in any cluster.
+This file should be kept securely as it allow to restore all the applications in any cluster.
 It will contain the following information:
 - profile used for the disaster recovery policy
 - Credential to access this profile